Currently, the government allowed purchasing a 2-room flat for singles in Singapore. Find out how you can have your own space.

-Over the years, the government has been more family-oriented, yet it has not forgotten the growing number of singles and even amended the housing regulation for them.
-Singles are currently allowed to directly purchase a 2-room flat directly from the Housing and Development Board (HDB) and even subsidized for it.
+Over the years, the government has been more family-oriented, yet it has not forgotten the growing number of singles.
+Thus, they’ve amended the housing regulation for them.
+Unmarried Singaporeans are currently allowed to purchase a 2-room flat for singles directly from the Housing and Development Board (HDB) and even subsidized for it.

-The 2-room flexi flat is composed of a bedroom, an attached bathroom and a kitchen.
-While type 1 is 36 square metres, the type 2 is 45 square metres.
+The 2-room Flexi for singles is composed of a bedroom, an attached bathroom, and a kitchen.
+While type 1 is 36 square meters, type 2 is 45 square meters.

-Under the regulation of HDB, singles aged 35 and above can purchase 2-room flexi flats with the Single Singapore Citizen (SSC) scheme provided that that they are Singaporean citizens with income of up to S$5,000 a month.
-Though singles have to pay S$15,000 more than the married couples, they can reimburse the amount through CPF Housing Top-Up Grant when they get married.
+Under the regulation of HDB, singles age 35 and above can purchase 2-room Flexi flats with the Single Singapore Citizen (SSC) scheme provided that they are Singaporean citizens with an income of up to S$5,000 a month.
+Though singles have to pay S$15,000 more than married couples, they can reimburse the amount through CPF Housing Top-Up Grant when they get married.

-Singles can only purchase flats in non-mature estates, these properties are considered less than 20 years old.
-They must also be first timers; this means that they must not currently or previously own any properties overseas or locally.
+Singles can only purchase flats in non-mature estates (properties that are considered less than 20 years old).
+Also, they must be first-timers.
+It means that they must not currently or previously own any properties here or abroad.

 When saving money to buy your own flat for the first time, you should not forget that there are still more expenses than meets the eye.

 These are the legal documents that prove that the property is under your name.
 The price of the flat could exclude this fee.